riteshyaaa/dev-tinder/before_start.md

 - create a patch profile/edit api
 - create patch profile /password api => forgot password
 - make sure you validate your data in every post patch request method
+- created connection Request schema
+- send a connection Request api
+- proper validation of the data
+- think about all the corner cases
+- $or query and $and query
+- Read more about indexes
+- indexes on single field and compound fields
+- indexes uses at email address and fromUserId and toUserId
+- Advantage and disadvantage of indexes